DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 The tense of the image, its perpetual reference to the present, distinguishes the iconic signifier of television from that of cinema and photograph.
-The ‘live-ness’ of the televisual image transfers the ontic quality of the things and events it depicts to the screen they appear on; the televisual image thus possesses undeniable presence of the outside world it shows.
-We can always question how things and events are represented to us on the television screen; we can always associate particular instances of such representation with ideological constructions beyond epistemological questions; we can always remain doubtful about the “truth value” of these representations and question what is really happening there; but we can never deny that what television shows us does exist somewhere at that very moment.
-The “truth” of the televisual representation is primarily the event itself;
+The 'live-ness' of the televisual image transfers the ontic quality of the things and events it depicts to the screen they appear on; the televisual image thus possesses undeniable presence of the outside world it shows.
+We can always question how things and events are represented to us on the television screen; we can always associate particular instances of such representation with ideological constructions beyond epistemological questions; we can always remain doubtful about the 'truth value' of these representations and question what is really happening there; but we can never deny that what television shows us does exist somewhere at that very moment.
+The 'truth' of the televisual representation is primarily the event itself;
 that something happens at that very moment.
-“What happened, really?” is a posterior concern.
+"What happened, really?" is a posterior concern.

 The webcam image claims the same ontic quality in a similar way; the